How and Why to Update Your Business Credit Profile

 A robust business credit profile contains a company’s name, address, phone number, earnings, number of employees, and other fundamental details about the business.
 A business credit profile may also include the various proprietary credit scores and ratings that Dun & Bradstreet assigns to companies, including the PAYDEX® Score, Supplier Evaluation Risk Rating (SER), and the Financial Stress Score (FSS).
 These scores and ratings help potential lenders and partners understand your company’s financial situation and may influence their decisions about doing business with you.

 How Does Dun & Bradstreet Collect This Business Information?

 Dun & Bradstreet gathers some of this data from third-party sources such as print directories, reports from vendors (including Trade References*), and public documents.
 However, these resources don’t always have accurate or up-to-date information.
 As the business’s owner, you can help correct inaccuracies or oversights about basic business details.

 Why Is It Important to Maintain My Company’s Business Credit Profile?

 Banks, vendors, and other potential business partners commonly check a company’s business credit scores and ratings prior to extending funds or signing a contract.
 An incomplete business credit profile may leave them with unanswered questions.
-Additionally, Dun & Bradstreet may not be able to match Trade References and financial details to your company if there are inaccuracies in its business credit profile.
+Additionally, Dun & Bradstreet may not be able to match Trade References and financial details to your company if there is incomplete information in its business credit profile.

 What Can I Do to Complete My Company’s Business Credit Profile?

-Business owners concerned that their Dun & Bradstreet business credit profile is incomplete can verify and update basic details for free with Company Update.
+Business owners concerned that their Dun & Bradstreet business credit profile is incomplete can verify and update basic details for free with D‑U‑N‑S® Manager.
 You may be able to see which information is missing, and you can review vendor Trade References for inaccuracies.